 Actuate the foot brake several times before going on a ride until you can feel a firm pressure point.

+- Check the wheel bearing for damage and wear.

+- " If the wheel bearing is damaged or worn:

+- Change the rear wheel bearing.

+- Remove the spacers.

-- Check the wheel bearing for damage and wear. - If the wheel bearing is damaged or worn: - Change the rear wheel bearing. - Clean and grease shaft seal rings 1 and contact surfaces 1 of the spacers.
+- Clean and grease shaft seal rings 1 and contact surfaces A of the spacers.